 #

-The :scaffold_url
+The :scaffold_url key

 This is a special url string that you can use as the scaffold to build real page urls in your frontend (instead of producing them on the backend).

-It is a pagination url/path (complete with all the params) containing the __pagy_page__
+It is a pagination url/path (complete with all the params) containing the __pagy_page__ placeholder in place of the page

-number (e.g. '/foo?page=__pagy_page__&bar=baz'
+number (e.g. '/foo?page=__pagy_page__&bar=baz')

 You can generate all the actual links on the frontend by simply replacing the placeholder with the actual page number you want to link to.